free shipping from a purchase value of 49 euros in germany.

 When contacting us (e.g. via mail, contact form, e-mail, telephone or via social media) as well as in the context of existing user and business relationships, the information of the inquiring persons is processed to the extent necessary to respond to the contact requests and any requested measures.

-• Processed data types: Contact data (e.g. e-mail, telephone numbers); Content data (e.g. text input, photographs, videos); Usage data (e.g. websites visited, interest in content, access times).
-Meta, communication and process data (e.g. IP addresses, time information, identification numbers, consent status).
+• Types of data processed: Contact information (e.g., email, phone numbers); content data (e.g., entries in online forms); Usage data (e.g., websites visited, interest in content, access times); meta, communication, and process data (e.g., IP addresses, timestamps, identification numbers, consent status).

-• Purposes of Processing: Contact requests and communication; Managing and responding to inquiries; Feedback (e.g. collecting feedback via online form).
-Provision of our online services and usability.
+• Purposes of processing: Contact requests and communication; managing and responding to inquiries; feedback (e.g., collecting feedback via an online form); providing our online services and ensuring user-friendliness.

 Further information on processing methods, procedures and services used: